 Astronaut’s in space will drink up to eleven liters of water a day.

-Today astronauts can spice up their meals with salt and pepper, but only in liquid form as sprinkled grains would float away, tickling noses and blocking vents.
+They can spice up their meals with salt and pepper, but only in liquid form, as sprinkled grains would float away and block vents.

 Three meals a day provide astronauts with the required intake of 2,800 calories.